Workshops and Groups

 - To Join: Please email the Counselling Service for a self-referral form and any questions you may have about this group.

-- Next dates: Wednesday 24 January to Wednesday 6 March (weeks 2-8 inclusive), 17:00-18:30
+- Next dates: Wednesday 6 November-Wednesday 4 December (Week 4-8 inclusive), 17:00-18:30

-- Commitment: You will need to commit to attending 6 sessions on the above dates, each lasting 90 minutes.
+- Commitment: You will need to commit to attending 4 sessions on the above dates, each lasting 90 minutes.

 This group provides a unique place of refuge and safety for students to reflect on issues that may impact their academic and social experience at Oxford.
 Any issue may be explored in this confidential and supportive group setting, which may include academic pressure, racism, relationship problems, and so on.
 Attending this group will provide opportunities to learn from and develop with your peers.

-The group will be facilitated by two members of staff from the counselling service who are also persons of colour.
+The group will be facilitated by two members of staff from the Counselling Service who are also persons of colour.

 Survivor Support Group